Mineral (nutrient)

-Nutrient minerals, being elements, cannot be synthesized biochemically by living organisms.
-Plants get minerals from soil.
-Most of the minerals in a human diet come from eating plants and animals or from drinking water.
-As a group, minerals are one of the four groups of essential nutrients, the others of which are vitamins, essential fatty acids, and essential amino acids.
+In the context of nutrition, a mineral is a chemical element.
+Some "minerals" are essential for life, but most are not.
+Minerals are one of the four groups of essential nutrients; the others are vitamins, essential fatty acids, and essential amino acids.
 The five major minerals in the human body are calcium, phosphorus, potassium, sodium, and magnesium.
-All of the remaining elements in the human body are called "trace elements".
-The trace elements that have a specific biochemical function in the human body are iron, chlorine, cobalt, copper, zinc, manganese, molybdenum, iodine, and selenium.
+The remaining minerals are called "trace elements".
+The generally accepted trace elements are iron, chlorine, cobalt, copper, zinc, manganese, molybdenum, iodine, selenium, and bromine; there is some evidence that there may be more.